 The Board recognises the importance of sound internal controls and effective risk management practices to good corporate governance.
 As such, the Manager has put in place a system of internal controls comprising procedures and processes to safeguard AA REIT’s assets, Unitholders’ interests and to manage risks.
 The Board has overall responsibility for risk governance, determines AA REIT’s levels of risk tolerance and risk policies and oversees the Manager in the design, implementation and monitoring of the risk management and internal controls systems, including financial, operational, compliance and information technology controls.
 The ARCC assists the Board in overseeing the risk management framework and policies for AA REIT.

-The Board has received assurance from the Chief Executive Officer and Vice President, Finance of the Manager that: (a) the financial records have been properly maintained; (b) the financial statements of AA REIT and its wholly-owned subsidiaries (“Group”) and the Trust are drawn up so as to present fairly, in all material respects, the financial position of the Group and of the Trust as at 31 March 2017, and the total return, distributable income and movements in Unitholders’ funds of the Group and of the Trust and cash flows of the Group for the year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 “Reporting Framework for Unit Trusts” issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust Deed; and (c) based on management oversight and applicable reports submitted by independent auditors (for financial and non-financial reviews), the risk management and internal controls in place are adequate and effective to address the risks that the Manager considers relevant and material to the current business environment have been effectively designed, are operating effectively in all material aspects and were adequate as at 31 March 2017.
+The Board has received assurance from the Chief Executive Officer and Head, Finance of the Manager that: (a) the financial records have been properly maintained; (b) the financial statements of AA REIT and its wholly-owned subsidiaries (“Group”) and the Trust are drawn up so as to present fairly, in all material respects, the financial position and portfolio holdings of the Group and of the Trust as at 31 March 2021, and the total return, distributable income and movements in Unitholders’ funds of the Group and of the Trust and cash flows of the Group for the year then ended in accordance with the recommendations of Statement of Recommended Accounting Practice 7 “Reporting Framework for Unit Trusts” issued by the Institute of Singapore Chartered Accountants and the provisions of the Trust Deed.
+The Board has also received assurance from the Chief Executive Officer and the relevant key management personnel that the system of risk management and internal controls in place are adequate and effective to address the risks that the Manager considers relevant and material to the current business environment as at 31 March 2021.

-Based on the enterprise risk management framework established and maintained by the Manager, work performed by the internal and external auditors, and reviews conducted by Management and various Board Committees including the ARCC as well as the assurance from the Chief Executive Officer and relevant key management personnel, the Board is of the opinion that the system of risk management and internal controls was adequate and effective to address material financial, operational, compliance and information technology risks, which the Board considers relevant and material to its current business environment as at 31 March 2021.
+Based on the enterprise risk management framework established and maintained by the Manager, work performed by the internal and external auditors, reviews conducted by Management and various Board Committees including the ARCC as well as the assurance from the Chief Executive Officer and relevant key management personnel, the Board is of the opinion that the system of risk management and internal controls was adequate and effective to address the risks (including financial, operational, compliance and information technology risks), which the Board considers relevant and material to its current business environment as at 31 March 2021.
 The ARCC concurs with the Board on its opinion.
 No material weaknesses in the systems of risk management and internal controls were identified by the Board or the ARCC in the review for FY2021.

 The Board notes that the system of risk management and internal controls established provides reasonable but not absolute assurance that AA REIT will not be adversely affected by any event that could be reasonably foreseen as it strives to achieve its business objectives.
-In this regard, the Board also notes that no system can provide absolute assurance against the occurrence of material errors, poor judgement in decision making, human error, fraud or other irregularities.
+In this regard, the Board also notes that no system can provide absolute assurance against the occurrence of material errors, poor judgement in decision-making, human error, fraud or other irregularities.

 Audit, Risk and Compliance Committee